Wood for warmth in the home

 Chris and Sara Braithwaite, who work and live together at Acorn Bank’s eighteenth century Miller’s House with their cat, two dogs and pair of sleepy tortoises, know this only too well.
 Last year, they finally took the plunge and swapped a coke guzzling rayburn for a cosy wood fired boiler at their home – and they haven’t looked back since.

 Benefits of biomass

-Gardener in charge, Chris, said they made the decision to install the greener energy system after seeing the benefits of a larger biomass boiler which was installed with funding from Good Energy at the estate last year.
+Gardener in charge, Chris, said they made the decision to install the greener energy system after seeing the benefits of a larger biomass boiler which was installed at the estate in 2014.

 “For us it was just really confirmation that the system would work well,” Chris said.
 “The wood boiler is much easier to use, is less expensive in carbon and heats the house more effectively than the solid fuel rayburn we had before.”

 Research by renewable energy company, Good Energy, has revealed that since installing renewable energy in their homes, 74 per cent of customers have gone on to invest in other energy saving measures, and more than half of those asked valued energy more and used it less as a result.

 Chris agreed: “The first step is often the hardest to do, but once you’ve started you want to keep going forward rather than just resting on your laurels.

 “We’ve also installed a wood burning stove in our front room and we have been thinking seriously about making some thermally lined curtains to keep the heat in,” he said.
 “And what we need to do now is look at the rest of the house and how it works.”